rebhu-open-source-foundation/gecko-b2g/b2g/chrome/content/embedding/web-embedder.md

   - `mozbehavior`: a dictionary indicates custom notification behavior.
   - `serviceWorkerRegistrationScope`: the unique identifier for the service worker registration the notification is sent from.

+- `closeNotification(id)`: Notifies the system UI that it should close the notification created with this id.

 ## ActivityChooser delegate

 This delegate let the system UI display the list of potential choices when an several app can fulfill an activity request.